BradleyDickson/WireGuard-on-Edgerouter-x/README.md

 sudo ./toggleWG.sh new-configfile.conf
 ````

 The above assumes you installed wireguard on your edgerouter and placed your VPN configureation files, newWG.sh and toggleWG.sh scripts on your router.
 These scripts will write LastCon and LastSo files.
-LastCon stores the in-use configuration name and LastSo stores the source IP forwarded to the tunnel.
+LastCon stores the in-use configuration name and LastSo stores the source IP forwarded to the tunnel. **It is also assumed that you use port 51820 for wireguard.
+Edit newWG.sh and change the listen-port if this is not the case.**

 Device IP associated with the tunnel can be changed in configure mode using
 ````bash